devilry/devilry-django/docs/restful.rst

 #####################################################################

 200 OK
-    The request was succesful.
+    The request was successful.
 The requested data is returned.
 400 Bad Request
     A parameter is invalid.
 The data contains an error message.
 401 Unauthorized